romainl/vim-dichromatic/README.md

 ## Configuration

-This colorscheme is pretty much compatible with any reasonably recent Vim executed in any correctly set-up environment.
+This color scheme is pretty much compatible with any reasonably recent Vim executed in any correctly set-up environment.
 "Compatible" in the sense that it will not break anything but it is only guaranteed to work the way it's supposed to work in GUI Vim (GVim, MacVim) and in TUI Vim *in 256color-ready terminal emulators*.
-8color-ready and 16color-ready terminal emulators are not directly supported at the moment but they will.
+8color-ready and 16color-ready terminal emulators are not directly supported at the moment but they may.
 Stay tuned.

 ### GVim/MacVim

-GUI Vim is pretty much the bee's knees, colorscheme-wise, so there's nothing to do here.
+GUI Vim is pretty much the bee's knees, color scheme-wise, so there's nothing to do here.

 ### 256 colors terminal emulators